Manoj–Babli honour killing case

+Lal Bahadur Khowal the lawyer representing Manoj's family said that "The police was refusing to arrest the criminal, Ganga Raj.
+News reports pointed out how Panchayats around Haryana were being held in his favour and how khaps were issuing warnings against his arrest.
+A senior police officer made a statement in court saying that Ganga Raj can’t be arrested because his arrest could create a law and order situation.
+He said this in court!
+I was shocked to see a lawful authority unwilling to arrest an alleged criminal citing law and order."

+Lal Bahadur Khowal expressed satisfaction with the court's decision, stating that the superintendent of police has been directed to take appropriate action against the negligent police officials.
+He praised the verdict, believing it will send a powerful message and restore the common man's trust in the judiciary. he said, adding, “Lighter punishment would have been a mockery of justice.”

 In March 2010, a Karnal district court sentenced the five perpetrators to death, the first time an Indian court had done so in an honour killing case.
 The khap head who ordered but did not take part in the killings received a life sentence, and the driver involved in the abduction a seven-year prison term.
 According to Home Minister P. Chidambaram, the UPA-led central government was to propose an amendment to the Indian Penal Code (IPC) in response to the deaths of Manoj and Babli, making honour killings a "distinct offense".

 Background

-Manoj's and Babli's families lived in Karoran Village, Kaithal.
+Manoj's and Babli's families lived in Karora Village, Kaithal.
 Manoj's mother, Chanderpati Berwal, had four children, of whom Manoj was the eldest.
 Chanderpati was widowed at the age of 37, when Manoj was only 9.
 Manoj owned an electronics repair shop at Kaithal and was the only member of his family earning a livelihood.
 Manoj's cousin, Narender, lived with the family and worked in Panchkula.

 Babli's mother, Ompati, also had four children, including eldest son, Suresh.
 Like Manoj, Suresh was the only bread winner of the family.
 Babli was still studying in school.
 Ompati is a widow.